clvrai/SSGAN-Tensorflow/README.md

     * Higher learning rate is applied to the training of the generator.
 * One-sided label smoothing is applied to the positive labels.
 * Gradient clipping trick is applied to stablize training
-* Reconstruction loss with annealed weight is applied as an auxiliary loss to help the generator get rid of the initial local minimum.
+* Reconstruction loss with an annealed weight is applied as an auxiliary loss to help the generator get rid of the initial local minimum.
 * Utilize [Adam](https://arxiv.org/abs/1412.6980) optimizer with higher momentum.
 * Please refer to the codes for more details.